segmentio/segment-docs/src/connections/destinations/destination-filters.md

 #### Can I use destination filters to drop events unsupported by a destination?

-The check for unsupported events types is performed before any destination filter checks and not after.
-As a result, you cannot prevent unsupported event type errors with a Destination Filter.
-To filter these events, you will need to use the [Integrations Object](https://segment.com/docs/guides/filtering-data/#filtering-with-the-integrations-object).
+The check for unsupported events types happens before any destination filter checks.
+As a result, Destination Filters can't prevent unsupported event type errors.
+To filter these events, use the [Integrations Object](/docs/guides/filtering-data/#filtering-with-the-integrations-object).